 2. To control fruit flies, mix the following ingredients together in an open jar or other container (the quantities are relative to how many flies you're trying to get rid of-----½quart water (2 cups) 2 tablespoon sugar 2 tablespoons (white) vinegar couple drops of liquid dish soap Leave the mixture sitting out in the infested area, as long as needed

-Mold (Wheatgrass mold, mold wheatgrass, wheatgrass and mold, mold on my wheatgrass) In my opinion, after 25 years as a grower, there are several different "mold" issues.
+Mold (Wheatgrass mold, mold wheatgrass, microgreens and mold, mold on my microgreens) In my opinion, growing since 1990, there are several different "mold" issues.
 I don't think you can just say the word mold and understand what people see in their wheatgrass.
-If you really want more help after reading this page, please take a photo of your problem and email it to me.
-You don't even have to write anything and I will be able to help solve your problem.
+If you really want more help after reading this page, please take a photo of your problem and email it to me, email@example.com or firstname.lastname@example.org You don't even have to write anything and I will be able to help solve your problem.
+PLEASE READ THROUGH TO THE BOTTOM > It's all here!!
 And by the way, YOU CAN GROW WHEATGRASS, INDOORS, IN A TRAY, WITHOUT MOLD!!

 A: Spider- webby / Cotton mold that grows up the grass - This is the most common of the what people call "mold" on their wheatgrass.
 This is the airborne mold and can be rinsed off.
 It is what we are breathing in on a daily basis.
 I don't see that this causes any harm to the human body.

 B: Mold on the SEED itself - This type of mold (blue-green fuzz) forms on the 'cracked' wheat seed which has been in every wheat seed I have ever purchased in the past 16 years.
 I have never grew a wheat that did not have this mold on the seed themselves.
 One reason not to juice the entire product if growing hydroponic wheatgrass.
 We always harvest above this type of mold, so it too is no harm for us.